 - Are you covered for cancellation costs if your business partner or a relative back home gets sick with COVID-19 and you need to return earlier than planned?

 - What happens if you were going to stay with someone but they’ve contracted COVID-19?
 Or your accommodation or tour company gets closed down because of COVID-19?
 Are your additional expenses covered?

 - If you’re planning to go on a cruise, be extra careful.
-Some travel insurers currently don’t offer COVID-19 cover for multi-night cruises.
+Some travel insurers may not offer COVID-19 cover for multi-night cruises.

-- Are you covered for claims caused by government travel bans, ‘Do not travel’ advice, border closures, or mandatory quarantine/self-isolation requirements at your destination?
+- Are you covered for claims caused by government travel bans, border closures, or mandatory quarantine/self-isolation requirements at your destination?